isovector/reasonablypolymorphic.com/wip/higher-kinded-data.markdown

 runIdentity . pName :: Person -> String
 ```

-We can fix this annoyance relatively trivially, after which we will look at why
+We can fix this annoyance trivially, after which we will look at why defining
-defining `Person'` as such is actually useful.
-To get rid of the `Identity`s, we
+`Person'` as such is actually useful.
+To get rid of the `Identity`s, we can use
-can use a type-family that erases them:
+a type family (a function at the type-level) that erases them:

 ```haskell
 {-# LANGUAGE TypeFamilies #-}